US exempts Gulf of Mexico oil drillers from endangered species protections

 Considered a landmark piece of legislation, the Endangered Species Act of 1973 prohibits actions that might kill or harm species close to extinction or their habitats.

-The act has been invoked in the Gulf of Mexico to protect vulnerable species like Rice’s whale, which is found exclusively in that ecosystem.
-Scientists estimate that only about 50 of the rare whale remain.
+The act has been invoked in the Gulf of Mexico to protect vulnerable species like Rice’s whale, which is found exclusively in the ecosystem.
+Scientists estimate that only about 50 of the rare whales remain.

 Birds, sea turtles and Gulf sturgeon are also among the local species protected by the act.